Tensions flare in ‘weaponization’ panel hearing with sidelined FBI agents

 Democrats countered by arguing that the GOP, in the words of Rep. Linda Sánchez (D-Calif.), was using the hearing as “a vehicle to legitimize the events of Jan.
 6 and the people who perpetrated it.”

-“This select committee is a clearing house for testing conspiracy theories for Donald Trump to use in his 2024 presidential campaign,” said Rep. Stacey Plaskett (V.I.), the panel’s ranking Democrat.
+“This select committee is a clearing house for testing conspiracy theories for Donald Trump to use in his 2024 presidential campaign,” said Del.
+Stacey Plaskett (V.I.), the panel’s ranking Democrat.

 “You all have employment grievances.
-That doesn’t make you whistleblowers,” said Rep. Gerry Connolly (D-Va.).
+That doesn’t make you whistleblowers,” Rep. Gerry Connolly (D-Va.) said.

-The hearing, which took place just days after Special Counsel John Durham released a report that offered stark criticism for the FBI’s opening of an investigation into Trump’s 2016 campaign’s ties to Russia, underscored GOP suspicions of the federal intelligence and law enforcement organizations.
+The hearing, which took place just days after special counsel John Durham released a report that offered stark criticism for the FBI’s opening of an investigation into Trump’s 2016 campaign ties to Russia, underscored GOP suspicions of the federal intelligence and law enforcement organizations.

-Rep. Harriet Hageman (R-Wyo.) at one point referenced the piercing evil eye from the Lord of the Rings series to describe the FBI.
+Rep. Harriet Hageman (R-Wyo.) at one point referenced the piercing evil eye from J. R.R.
+Tolkien’s “The Lord of the Rings” series to describe the FBI.

 “The Eye of Sauron has turned inward, and it is operating with a white-hot intensity that seeks to destroy everything in its path,” she said.